-Our main result, Theorem \ref{thm:main1}, provides an asymptotic expansion of the correlations for the horocycle flow between smooth observables with compact support.
+Our main result, Theorem~\ref{thm:main1}, provides an asymptotic expansion of the correlations for the horocycle flow between smooth observables with compact support.
 The first term in the expansion is usually called Krickeberg (or local) mixing.
-As we mentioned, to the best of our knowledge, Theorem \ref{thm:main1} is the first infinite mixing result for parabolic flows.

-\begin{bigthm} There exists a constant $\sigma(\Gammac)>0 $ such that the following holds.
-Let $v, w \in \mathscr{C}^\infty_c(\Mc)$.
-There exist $(c_j)_{j \in \N}$ such that for all $N \ge 1$ we have
+\begin{bigthm} There exists a constant $ \sigma(\Gammac)>0 $ such that the following holds.
+Let $ v, w \in \mathscr{C}^\infty_c(\Mc) $.
+There exist $ (c_j)_{j \in \N} $ such that for all $ N \ge 1 $ we have

 \end{bigthm}